AlexTISYoung/snipar/docs/guide.rst

 ------------

-*snipar* (single nucleotide imputation of parents) is a Python package for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes, and for performing family based genome-wide association and polygenic score analyses using observed and/or imputed parental genotypes.
+*snipar* (single nucleotide imputation of parents) is a Python package for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes, and for performing family based genome-wide association and polygenic score analyses. *snipar* provides a script for estimating the different effects estimated by family-GWAS.
+*snipar* also contains a module for simulating traits affected by assortative mating with and without indirect genetic effects.

+*snipar* can perform family-GWAS and family-PGS analyses with and without imputed parental genotypes.

-*snipar* can use any genotyped samples who have at least one genotyped full-sibling or parent.
+*snipar* can impute missing parental genotypes for any samples who have at least one genotyped full-sibling and/or parent.

 The imputation method and the family-based GWAS and polygenic score models are described in `Young et al. 2022 <https://www.nature.com/articles/s41588-022-01085-0>`_.

+A method for adjusting family-PGS analyses for assortative mating is described in `Young et al. 2023 <https://www.biorxiv.org/content/10.1101/2023.07.10.548458v1>`_.

+Additional family-GWAS estimators that maximize power by inclusion of samples without genotyped first-degree relatives and for samples with strong structure and/or admixutre (the robust estimator) are described in `Guan et al. 2022 <https://www.nature.com/articles/s41588-025-02118-0>`_.
+See the :ref:`tutorial <tutorial>` for an example of using the robust estimator, which requires imputation from phased data to be performed first.
+This paper also describes the linear mixed model implemented in *snipar* for family-GWAS and PGS analyses: this models correlations between siblings and between other relatives using a sparse genetic relationship matrix, :ref:`GRM <GRM>`.

 Installation
 ------------